ashleytsmith/Brick-Breaker/README.md

 This project written in Java mainly utilising the awt and swing libraries.
 A swing timer evolves the game through time, java.awt.Rectangle is used to handle collision events and java.awt.Graphics is used to paint the graphics to the screen.

-## How to run and edit using Visual Studio Code (its reccommended to use an IDE for java development)
+## How to run and edit using Visual Studio Code ( its reccommended to use an IDE for java development)

 Install Visual Studio Code:

 Download from the website and follow the steps in the graphical installer.
 Install the Java Development Kit.

-(Optional but recommended) Install the extensions pack which contains amounst other things:
+(Optional but recommended) Install the extensions pack which contains amongst other things:

 * Language support for Java by Redhat
 *	Intellicode